Hybrid Work

 And companies save money because they can downsize offices and save on additional usage costs like electricity, pantry supplies, and facilities teams.
 Global Workplace Analytics calculated that organizations can save $11,000 per year for every employee who works remotely half of the time.

-As Liam Martin, CEO of Time Doctor, shared in his interview with me:
+As Liam Martin, CEO of Time Doctor and founder of Running Remote, shared in his interview with me

 Who wouldn't want that?